Littleton, Massachusetts: Historical, civic, and cultural organizations

-Houses of Worship
+Houses of worship

-Littleton was, like most small colonial New England towns formed around a congregation of a house of worship.
+Littleton was, like most small colonial New England towns, formed around a congregation of a house of worship.
 Following the horrific demise of the Praying Indian village of Nashoba, Anglo settlers and immigrants bought land from the surviving members of the Nashoba congregation and built their meetinghouse in 1715 on the site of what is now the First Church Unitarian, at 19 Foster St. The First Baptist Church Littleton, at 461 King St, was the second congregation in Littleton built in spring of 1822 because "Prayer meetings on weekdays, itinerant preaching, and all efforts for the conversion of the heathen, were stigmatized as the doings of fanatics."
-In 1841, more Calvinists following the Congregational doctrine decided that the main congregation had moved too far away from Calvinism but did noit agree with the Baptists split off and built what is now the Congregational Church of Littleton, UCC, at 330 King St.
+In 1841, more Calvinists following the Congregational doctrine decided that the main congregation had moved too far away from Calvinism but did not agree with the Baptists, split off, and built what is now the Congregational Church of Littleton, UCC, at 330 King St.

-Littleton Protestant schurches remained the only ones in town until the twentieth century.
+Littleton Protestant churches remained the only ones in town until the twentieth century.